 It is mostly meant for active investors who regularly track their portfolio.

-Here the allocation is made in different asset class based on the fluctuations in the market and the overall economy.
+Here the allocation is made in different asset classes based on the fluctuations in the market and the overall economy.

-The investor may shift profits from a risky asset to a less volatile asset when markets enters a correction phase and the vice versa when the market starts booming.
+The investor may shift profits from a risky asset to a less volatile asset when market enters a correction phase and the vice versa when the market starts booming.